Visa policy of the United States: K visa

 A K-1 visa is a visa issued to the fiancé or fiancée of a United States citizen to enter the United States.
 A K-1 visa requires a foreigner to marry his or her U.S. citizen petitioner within 90 days of entry, or depart the United States.
 Once the couple marries, the foreign citizen can adjust status to become a lawful permanent resident of the United States (Green Card holder).

 A K-2 visa is issued to unmarried children under the age of 21.
 Foreign same-sex partners of United States citizens are currently recognized by United States Citizenship and Immigration Services (USCIS) and accordingly can be sponsored for K-1 visas and for permanent resident status.

-K-3/K-4 visas are issued to foreign spouses and children of US citizens.
+K-3/K-4 visas are issued to foreign spouses and children of U.S. citizens.

 L visa

 The L-1 classification is for international transferees who have worked for a related organization abroad for at least one continuous year in the past three years and who will be coming to the United States to work in an executive or managerial (L-1A) or specialized knowledge capacity (L-1B).

 The L-2 visa is issued to dependent spouse and unmarried children under 21 years of age of qualified L-1 visa holders.

 M visa

 The M-1 visa is a type of student visa reserved for vocational and technical schools.

 Students in M-1 status may not work on or off campus while studying, and they may not change their status to F-1.
 The M-2 visa permits the spouse and minor children of an M-1 vocational student to accompany him or her to the United States.